 - Setting and removing VSLs along the I-80 corridor. - Supporting 511 and other traveler information. - Supporting road weather advisories and freight-specific travel guidance through WYDOT's CVOP.
+Not included in Phase 4 scope.

 The following subsections provide a view of the CV System Architecture from the application perspective.
 Each of the following subsections provides an overview of an application, followed by a physical architecture view from SET-IT.
 In order to maintain readable yet insightful architecture views, the figures only present the interfaces that directly relate to each application and support function.
 As such, some connections are not illustrated when compared to the complete set of interactions presented in Figure 4-3.